 The second form of SET SCREEN allows the user to specify the number of lines that each screen occupies.
 The sum of l1 and l2 must equal to lscreen.5 or lscreen.5 - 1 if the status line is displayed.
 The value of l1 specifies the size of the topmost screen; l2 specifies the size of the bottommost screen.
-Either l1 or l2 can be set to , but not both.
-The signifies that the screen size for the specified screen will be the remainder of the full display window after the size of the other screen has been subtracted.
-The THE display can only be split into 1 or 2 screens.
+Either l1 or l2 can be set to \, but not both.
+The \ signifies that the screen size for the specified screen will be the remainder of the full display window after the size of the other screen has been subtracted.
+The third form of SET SCREEN allows the user to specify the number of columns that each screen occupies.
+The sum of c1 and c2 must equal to lscreen.6.